Changer (band): History

-Changer was founded in October 1999 in Akureyri, Iceland, by drummer Kristján B. Heiðarsson, as a one-man project.
-Kristján wrote and recorded the band's first album, January 109, in January 2000.
-The recordings were handled by his friend Aðalsteinn Már Björnssson, who soon after was killed in a car accident.
+Drummer Kristján B. Heiðarsson founded Changer in October 1999 in Akureyri, Iceland, as a one-man project.
+Heiðarsson wrote and recorded the band's first album, January 109, in January 2000.
+The recordings were handled by Aðalsteinn Már Björnssson, who was killed in a car accident.
 The album was released on 29 February 2000.

-In May 2000, Kristján moved to Reykjavík and started assembling a full band.
+In May 2000, Heiðarsson moved to Reykjavík and started assembling a full band.
 A full line-up was established in late 2000.
-Changer began playing gigs in Iceland in 2001, and traveled to Akureyri in the spring to record an EP, Inconsistency, which consisted of two new songs along with reworkings of two songs from January 109; it was released in July 2001.
+Changer began playing shows in Iceland in 2001, and traveled to Akureyri in the spring to record the EP Inconsistency, which consisted of two new songs along with reworkings of two songs from January 109.
+It was released in July 2001.

 Recording for the next album began in late December 2002, but Scenes was not released until 13 February 2004.

 In 2005, Changer played overseas for the first time, at Nevelfest in Antwerp, Belgium.
-Shortly after coming home again, major line-up changes took place in the band.
+Line-up changes took place shortly after returning home.

-Changer started rehearsing and writing new material, and in May 2006 the band toured Belgium, the Netherlands, and Germany.
-A new EP, Breed the Lies, was released on 1 June 2006.
+Changer started rehearsing and writing new material.
+In May 2006, the band toured Belgium, the Netherlands, and Germany.
+The EP Breed the Lies was released on 1 June 2006.
 Mixed and mastered by Tue Madsen at Antfarm Studios, Denmark, the EP was placed at number 16-20 on the Icelandic Grapevine as one of the best albums of Iceland for 2006.
 Later in 2006, the band toured Iceland in support of Cannibal Corpse and Rotting Christ at Eistnaflug.
-Also during this time, they were featured in a web series which focuses on the Icelandic scene called 'Sleepless in Reykjavik' in which their music video for "Recaptured Sanity" was used in the first episode.
-In August 2007, Gisli parted ways with the band and looked for a new bassist to replace him.
-Jón Karl soon joined, though only for a short time and then Atli Jarl Martin joined as permanent bassist.
+During this time, they were featured in a web series that focuses on the Icelandic scene called 'Sleepless in Reykjavik', in which their music video for "Recaptured Sanity" was used in the first episode.
+In August 2007, Gisli left and the band looked for a new bassist.
+Jón Karl joined for a short time and then Atli Jarl Martin joined as a permanent bassist.

-Changer planned to travel abroad to record their next album; however, in November 2007 the band unexpectedly broke up.
+Changer planned to travel abroad to record their next album.
+However, in November 2007 the band broke up.
 They planned to release the demos from 2006 and 2007 in the near future.
-As of 2008, the band has reformed by founder Kristján.
-In 2010, Changer released their third full-length entitled Darkling.
+As of 2008, Heiðarsson reformed the band.
+In 2010, Changer released their third full-length album, Darkling.

-In 2021 the band got back together for a reunion gig and following a studio session and released their first song in 12 years in early 2021.
-They subsequently released EP called Pledge of the Dying in 2022.
+In 2021, the band got back together for a reunion show and following a studio session and released their first song in 12 years in early 2021.
+They released the EP Pledge of the Dying in 2022.